The Yorkshire Dales is a living landscape that has inspired millions of people.

 Set over 841 square miles, its people, landscape and wildlife are as iconic as any in the world.

-Photo: Langcliffe brow by Mark Butler
+Photo: Langcliffe Brow by Mark Butler

-The Dales are an evolving and ever changing story; the land that has been worked by families for generations reveals a past that includes past lives – Neolithic, a strong Roman foundation, and medieval systems of farming that are still etched in the landscape.
+The Dales are an evolving and ever changing story; the land that has been worked by families for generations reveals a past that includes past lives – Neolithic, a strong Viking foundation, and medieval systems of farming that are still etched in the landscape.

 People still have an influence on that today.
 At YDMT we have helped to plant 1.5 million trees to transform broadleaf cover across the national park.
 The wildflower meadows that were once prevalent in this area are being restored, and we have helped bring more than 700 hectares of them back from the brink.